Azathothas/Stars/README.md

 - [CZ-NIC/shotgun](https://github.com/CZ-NIC/shotgun) – DNS Shotgun: high-performance realistic DNS benchmarking tool.
 This is a mirrored repository.
 - [Cateners/tiny_computer](https://github.com/Cateners/tiny_computer) – Click-to-run debian 12 with desktop environment on android for Chinese users, with fcitx pinyin input method and some useful packages preinstalled.
 You don't need to install Termux.
 - [CobaltBSD/neosurf](https://github.com/CobaltBSD/neosurf) – A NetSurf fork with various improvements
+- [ColinIanKing/cpustat](https://github.com/ColinIanKing/cpustat) – cpustat periodically dumps out the current CPU utilisation statistics of running processes. cpustat has been optimised to have a minimal CPU overhead and typically uses about 35% of the CPU compared to top. cpustat also includes some simple statistical analysis options that can help characterise the way CPUs are being loaded.
 - [ColinIanKing/forkstat](https://github.com/ColinIanKing/forkstat) – Forkstat is a program that logs process fork(), exec() and exit() activity.
 It is useful for monitoring system behaviour and to track down rogue processes that are spawning off processes and potentially abusing the system.
+- [ColinIanKing/smemstat](https://github.com/ColinIanKing/smemstat) – Smemstat reports the physical memory usage taking into consideration shared memory.
+The tool can either report a current snapshot of memory usage or periodically dump out any changes in memory.
 - [CompuRoot/static-sqlite3](https://github.com/CompuRoot/static-sqlite3) – Statically compiled binary shell sqlite3
 - [DNS-OARC/dnsperf](https://github.com/DNS-OARC/dnsperf) – DNS Performance Testing Tools
 - [DimaKoz/meat-grinder](https://github.com/DimaKoz/meat-grinder) – A native root checker for Android devices and sample app